 AN/AES-1 ALMDS detects and classifies floating and near-surface moored mines, using pulsed laser light.
 The ALMDS pod is mechanically attached to the MH-60S with a standard bomb rack unit 14 (BRU-14) mount.

 Combat search and rescue (CSAR)

-In the combat search and rescue role the MH-60S replaced the HH-60H in 2007.
+In the combat search and rescue role, the MH-60S replaced the HH-60H in 2007.
 Lockheed Martin was awarded a contract in December 2004 to integrate the armed helicopter mission kit on the CSAR MH-60S.

-The kit includes a digital map, AN/AAS-44 FLIR, the electronic warfare self-defence suite fitted on the MH-60R, an additional pylon to carry Hellfire air-to-surface missiles and mk54 digital torpedo, and crew-served weapons, including 7.62mm guns from port and starboard cabin windows and 0.50-calibre guns from port and starboard cabin doors.
+The kit includes a digital map, AN/AAS-44 FLIR, the electronic warfare self-defence suite fitted on the MH-60R, an additional pylon to carry Hellfire air-to-surface missiles and mk54 digital torpedo, and crew-served weapons, including 7.62mm guns from port and starboard cabin windows and 0.50-calibre guns from the port and starboard cabin doors.
 Development testing was completed in February 2007 to be followed by operational evaluation and service entry.

-The MH-60S countermeasures suite includes: Northrop Grumman AN/APR-39AV(2) radar warner, ATK AN/AAR-47V(2) missile warner and the BAE Systems IEWS AN/ALQ-144V(6) infrared countermeasures set.
+The MH-60S countermeasures suite includes Northrop Grumman AN/APR-39AV(2) radar warner, ATK AN/AAR-47V(2) missile warner and the BAE Systems IEWS AN/ALQ-144V(6) infrared countermeasures set.

 The helicopter is equipped with two General Electric T700-GE-401C turboshaft engines.